mf1024/mf1024.github.ioo/_posts/2019-06-09-how-to-scrape-the-imagenet.markdown

 # Flickr URLs vs Other URLs

-Now I need to check if using only Flickr URLs will improve the scraping process.
+Now I need to check if using only Flickr URLs will improve the downloading process.

-**I ran my scraper for some time.
+**I ran my downloader for some time.
 In the process, I tried 25 000 random URLs.
 For every URL request I made, I marked if the image download was successful and I measured how much time it took to process the URL.**

 First I wanted to understand how many of the URLs I tried were Flickr URLs and how many were other URLs: